Heart Beat (Miliyah Kato song)

-"Heart Beat" (stylized as "HEART BEAT") is a song by Japanese singer-songwriter Miliyah Kato from her sixth studio album, True Lovers (2012).
+"Heart Beat" is a song by Japanese singer-songwriter Miliyah Kato from her sixth studio album, True Lovers (2012).
 The song was written by Kato and Manaboon, with the two handling production alongside Taku Takahashi and Mitsunori Ikeda.
 The song served as Coca-Cola's Japanese campaign song for the 2012 Summer Olympics and aired on the television commercials ahead of its official release.
 The single was released for the two versions of CD and digital download on 8 August 2012 through Mastersix Foundation as the fourth single from True Lovers, and the English version of the song was released for digital download on 14 November 2012.
 Ahead of the release, the short version of the song was released on 27 June 2012 as a ringtone.

-"Heart Beat" is a dance-pop track with a dance beat that incorporates the numerous sound effects recorded with sports players such as Satsuki Ito, Japanese boxing player.
+"Heart Beat" is a dance-pop track with a dance beat that incorporates the numerous sound effects recorded with sports players such as Satsuki Ito, Japanese boxer.
 The single entered at number 8 on the Billboard Japan Hot 100 and peaked at number 14 on the Oricon Weekly Singles Chart.
 It became Kato's first top 10 single in more than two years, since "Bye Bye" (2010).
 "Heart Beat" has been certified platinum by the Recording Industry Association of Japan with more than 250,000 units downloaded.

 The accompanying music video was directed by Moocho and premiered on 25 July 2012 on YouTube.
 It portrays Kato in many locations, including the recording studio, music venue, and the sports ground.
 Kato has promoted the song with televised live performances on Music Station and Music Lovers.
 Kato also performed at KOKO in London, the United Kingdom, as a special guest for the dance competition sponsored by Coca-Cola, "My Beat Contest".
 The single's B-side track, "Rakuen" (楽園, Paradise) was used as the theme song to the 2012 Japanese film Another.
 The dub-step song incorporates key lines from the film in its lyrics.